sepehrn0107/GymTracker/README.md

 This sections describes how to create a new model, interface, CRUD operations & API endpoint.

 #### Model & Interface (src/model & src/interface)
 Create a model.
-This will be a model in the database describing how the data is structures.
+This will be a model in the database describing how the data is structured.
 Each schema maps to a MongoDB collection and defines the shape of the documents within that collection. https://mongoosejs.com/docs/guide.html

     const exampleSchema = new Schema<IExample>({